The super hacks that could help you retire early

 For example, on average, Australians receive $2,500 back from their tax returns.
 This money is a great way to easily top up your super.
 The same goes for any inheritance money that you may receive.
 Use these lump sums of money to set yourself up for the future.

 There are a number of strategies and useful tactics to keep in mind that can help you retire early.
-It just comes down to your willingness to make changes (or even sacrifices) to reach this goal.
+It just comes down to your willingness to think like an investor and make changes (or even sacrifices) to reach this goal.
 There is only so much that you truly need to purchase now.
 Why not save the rest to give yourself the future that you have worked all your life for?

 Vanessa Stoykov is a respected finance industry thought leader and the host of new TV show Secrets of the Money Masters (SOMM), which follows some of Australia's biggest sporting celebrities as they are partnered with a professional financial adviser to develop a plan to address their individual financial concerns.